apache/spark/BREEZE.rst

         'breeze static-check all -- --from-ref $(git merge-base master HEAD) --to-ref HEAD'

+        To check all files that are in the HEAD commit run:

+        'breeze static-check mypy -- --from-ref HEAD^ --to-ref HEAD'

         You can see all the options by adding --help EXTRA_ARG:

         'breeze static-check mypy -- --help'